Osman Mohamoud (clan): President Said Abdullahi Dani administration

-The Puntland parliament elected a new president on January 8, 2019 in a hotly contested presidential election.

-Former Federal Minister for Planning and International Cooperation Said Abdullahi Deni and Ahmed Elmi Karash were elected as President and Vice-President of Puntland, respectively, on Tuesday.
+The Puntland parliament elected a new president on January 8, 2019, in a hotly contested presidential election.
+Former Federal Minister for Planning and International Cooperation Said Abdullahi Deni and Ahmed Elmi Karash were elected as president and vice-president of Puntland, respectively.
 Deni won 35 out of 66 votes from regional lawmakers in the third, and last round, defeating 20 other candidates.
 His closest challenger, General Asad Osman Abdullahi, former Puntland spy chief, received 31 votes.

 The new president, 52, is widely known for his role in education in Puntland where he helped establish schools and universities.
-In 2017 he mounted an unsuccessful run for president of Somalia.
+In 2017, he mounted an unsuccessful run for president of Somalia.
 Deni campaigned on promoting economic growth and fighting corruption in the relatively peaceful Somali region.

-“A new chapter has opened for this region, a chapter of unity and brotherly relations among Somalis,” the new president said.
+"A new chapter has opened for this region, a chapter of unity and brotherly relations among Somalis," the new president said.

 Puntland's outgoing president, Abdiwali Mohamed Ali, lost in the first round of the election with only eight votes.
 On January 8, 2024, Said Abdullahi Deni was re-elected as president of Puntland.
 He was voted in by 45 out of the 66 members of Parliament.
-He is the first president in Somalia to be re-elected in Somalia's nascent 64 year history.
+He is the first president in Somalia to be re-elected in Somalia's nascent 64-year history.